tloen/tloen.github.io/_posts/2022-01-22-transformers.md

 It would be misleading to say that parameter scaling is the _only_ thing OpenAI has accomplished technologically;
-efficient training and inference of massively scaled models is a significant technical challenge requiring a good amount of clever engineering.
+efficient training and inference of massively scaled models are significant technical challengs requiring a good amount of clever engineering.

 At the same time, we shouldn't overstate the degree to which that engineering was done at OpenAI;